Bryan Roy: Controversies

 During the COVID-19 pandemic, Roy began spreading numerous conspiracy theories through his Twitter-account, many concerning the pandemic.
 In October 2020, Roy tweeted threats to journalist Chris Klomp, who has publicly criticised the spreading of COVID-19 conspiracy theories.

 In April 2021, Roy replied to a tweet about prime minister Mark Rutte, stating that Rutte would be shot through the head soon.
 After this Roy was questioned by the police, to whom he declared that he believes Rutte should be executed, because of QAnon-conspiracy theories concerning him.
 Because of his tweet, Roy was convicted of threatening the prime minister and sentenced to 80 hours of community service under two years' probation.
 Should Roy not fulfill his community service, he would have to serve 40 days in prison.
-In case Roy violates the terms of his probation, he will have to serve an additional prison sentence of four weeks.
+In case Roy violated the terms of his probation, he would have to serve an additional prison sentence of four weeks.
 After Roy failed to fulfill his community service, he was arrested to serve 40 days in prison.